kalon-robson/kalon-robson/README.md

 [![LinkedInIcon](https://img.icons8.com/color/52/000000/linkedin.png)](https://uk.linkedin.com/in/kalon-robson-70b220173)
 [![DiscordIcon](https://img.icons8.com/color/52/000000/discord--v1.png)](https://discordapp.com/users/618601682460344334)<br />

-In addition to my personal projects, I am also a software developer at Innovixx, a UK-based company that specializes in custom software development.
+In addition to my personal projects, I am also Technical Director at Innovixx, a UK-based company that specializes in bespoke software development.
 At Innovixx, I work on a variety of projects ranging from web and mobile applications to enterprise-level software solutions.

-If you're interested in learning more about Innovixx or would like to see some of our work, please visit our website at https://innovixx.co.uk/ or check out our GitHub organization at https://github.com/Innovixx-Development.
+If you're interested in learning more about Innovixx or would like to see some of our work, please visit our website at https://innovixx.co.uk/ or check out our GitHub organization at https://github.com/innovixx.